-Morton School, Hammond, Indiana 1957The light colored roof on the main building is the part that was added in 1952.
+Morton School - Hammond INThe light colored roof on the main building is the part that was added in 1952.
 The building to the far right is the elementary school that was under construction at the time this picture was taken.

-"The new structure is 3 stories in height and is built around a court which is landscaped as a formal garden.
+Short and Brown’s 1939 survey of PWA buildings says this about Morton High: “The new structure is 3 stories in height and is built around a court which is landscaped as a formal garden.
 On the ground floor are 12 classrooms, a band room, shop, kindergarten, 2 museums, girls’ and boys’ shower and locker rooms, lunchrooms, and kitchen.
 The first floor has 12 classrooms, administration offices, an auditorium seating 800, and a gymnasium with bleachers sating 600.
 On the second floor are a library, 6 classrooms, and rooms for domestic science, sewing, art, physiology, and general science.
 The boiler room, a separate 1-story building, encloses the court on one side.
 Construction is fireproof and the exterior walls are faced with pressed brick and trimmed with stone and marble.
 The project was completed in June 1937 at a construction cost of $543,702 and a project cost of $580,083.”

 |Federal Cost||Local Cost||Total Cost||Project #'s|

 C.W.
 Short and R. Stanley-Brown.
 Public Buildings: A Survey of Architecture of Projects Constructed by Federal and Other Governmental Bodies Between the Years 1933 and 1939 with the Assistance of the Public Works Administration.
 (1939).

 Project originally submitted by Shaina Potts on December 9, 2011.

 We welcome contributions of additional information on any New Deal project site.SUBMIT MORE INFORMATION OR PHOTOGRAPHS FOR THIS SITE